So you think you could use a sweet love story?

 Frankly she can't understand how anyone can look at the perpetually broad-grinned 6-foot freestyle dancer and see anything except a man with "the kindest, nicest, most welcoming heart," as she put it to ET, the thoughtful, charismatic Southern gentleman she fell madly in love with.

-"He's exactly who you see on TV," The Funny Dance Show judge told E!
+"He's exactly who you see on TV," E!'s Clash of the Cover Bands host told E!
 News.
 "He's 100 percent the most gentle, nicest, most generous human that I've ever met in my entire life, through and through."

 And since that December 2013 day they pledged forever at SYTYCD executive producer Nigel Lythgoe's Villa San-Juliette Winery, she's basically been dancing on air.